-For example, if you make $50,000 a year ($200 a day roughly if you assume there are 250 working days in a year) and you suffered for two weeks, the insurer would award you $2,800 in pain and suffering.
+For example, if you make $50,000 a year (roughly $200 a day, if you assume there are 250 working days in a year) and you suffer for two weeks, the insurer would award you $2,800 in pain and suffering.

 If you required surgery and were in pain for six months (and you make $50,000 a year), you would recover $36,000 in pain and suffering damages.

 What Will Insurers Consider When They Calculate a Value for My Pain and Suffering?

 For the most part, insurance companies look at several factors when deciding the value of pain and suffering.